harumuki/thorsten-hans.com/_posts/2016-02-14-angular-and-electron-the-definitive-guide.md

 Save both `package.json` and `typings.json`.
 Now you can execute `npm i --no-progress` from the terminal which pulls all *Angular* dependencies and the typings.

-Before moving to the *Angular* related things, we’ve to specify how *TypeScript* has to transpile our code to *JavaScript* by providing all required compiler instructions using `tsconfig.json`.
+Before moving to the *Angular* related things, we've to specify how *TypeScript* has to transpile our code to *JavaScript* by providing all required compiler instructions using `tsconfig.json`.

 ```json
 {